Financial Risk Management

 Excess liquidity and credit agreements are primarily managed at Group level and in accordance with the financial policy and at variable interest rate.

-On December 31, 2023, external liabilities amounted to 2,683 MSEK (4,393).
-A one percentage point change in the interest rate on the Group’s closing liabilities for 2023 would impact the full-year earnings by approximately 27 MSEK before tax.
+On December 31, 2024, external liabilities totaled msek 3,473 (2,683).
+A one percentage point change in the interest rate on the Group’s closing liabilities for 2024 would impact the full-year earnings by approximately msek 35 before tax.

 Risk - Credit risks

-The financial risks to which HEXPOL is exposed also include credit risks, meaning that a customer or business partner will be unable to fulfill heir payment obligations or to settle receivables that HEXPOL has invoiced or intends to invoice.
-Financial credit risks are defined s the risk that counterparties with which the Group has invested cash and cash equivalents, has current bank investments or has entered into financial in instruments will be unable to fulfill heir obligations.
+The financial risks to which HEXPOL is exposed also include credit risks, meaning that a customer or business partner will be unable to fulfil their payment obligations or to settle receivables that HEXPOL has invoiced or intends to invoice.
+Financial credit risks are defined as the risk that counterparties with which the Group has invested cash and cash equivalents, has current bank investments or has entered into financial instruments will be unable to fulfil their obligations.

 Risk management